anovos/anovos-docs/docs/anovos-modules-overview/data_transformer/index.md

 This is unsupervised method of converting a categorical attribute into numerical attribute(s).
 This is among the most important transformations required for any modelling exercise, as most of the machine learning algorithms cannot process categorical values.
 It covers two popular encoding techniques – label encoding & one-hot encoding.

 In label encoding, each categorical value is assigned a unique integer based on alphabetical or frequency ordering (both ascending & descending options are available – can be selected by index_order argument).
-One of the pitfalls of using this technique is that the model may learn some spurious relationship, which doesn't exist or make logical sense in the real world.
+One of the pitfalls of using this technique is that the model may learn some spurious relationship, which doesn't exist or might not make any logical sense in the real world settings.
 In one-hot encoding, every unique value in the attribute will be added as a feature in a form of dummy/binary attribute.
 However, using this method on high cardinality attributes can further aggravate the dimensionality issue.

 - *idf*
 - *list_of_cols:* If 'all' is passed for this argument, then only categorical attributes are selected.